-Makgadikgadi and Nxai Pan National Parks in Botswana offer visitors a distinctly different experience; even though they are situated close to each other.
-They offer incredible safari experiences with some very different sightings from the zebra migration to the shy meerkats.
+Makgadikgadi and Nxai Pan National Parks in Botswana offer visitors a distinctly different experience, even though they are situated close to each other.
+They offer incredible safari experiences with some very different sightings.
+From the zebra migration to the shy meerkats.

 Makgadikgadi Pans

-One of the world’s largest salt pans; The Makgadikgadi Pans covers about 10,000 square km in nothing but salt.
+One of the world’s largest salt pans, the Makgadikgadi Pans covers about 10,000 square km in nothing but salt.
 Some of the pans are enormous, others the size of small ponds.
 Around them are vast grasslands fringed with palm trees.
 The pans flood after the rains.
-Immediately; the desert blooms attracting thousands of water birds to the shallow pools.
+Immediately, the desert blooms, attracting thousands of water birds to the shallow pools.
 The flamingos and pelicans flock to the salty waters.
 The animals of the plains, to the fresh grasses.
 The flamingos migrate from as far away as East Africa to filter the newly released nourishment and algae from the waters.

-When the rains start to fall in November; the Makgadikgadi Pans are transformed into a time of plenty (even in the desert).
+When the rains start to fall in November, the Makgadikgadi Pans are transformed into a time of plenty (even in the desert).
 The salt flats are turned into watery grasslands.
 Almost unrecognizable from the previous months.
 A layer of emerald green grass stretches out in every direction.
 Pink clouds of flamingo and flocks of migratory birds arrive to make their nests.
 And Africa’s second largest mammal migration of wildebeest and our black and white striped friends (Zebra) floods the plains.
-The green season in the desert is one of Africa’s, great unpredictable spectacles.
+The green season in the desert is one of Africa’s greatest unpredictable spectacles.
 This makes it a magical time to visit.

 It is advisable not to drive to Makgadikgadi in the rainy season due to the roads being inaccessible.
-But the spectacle is great to see from the air so book a flight into this area.
+But the spectacle is great to see from the air, so book a flight into this area.

 Nxai Pan National Park